Stabilization of macroscopic dynamics by fine-grained disorder in many-species ecosystems

-The ecological systems studied here could provide archetypal examples of this phenomenon (as perhaps other systems with multiplicative growth properties, e.g. in economics~\cite{gabaix1999zipf}).
-Recently, high-throughput methods for acquiring data on ecological and especially microbial communities have revealed ubiquitous fluctuations and heterogeneity at species and sub-species levels~\cite{grilli2020macroecological,goyal2022interactions}.
-Yet, more macroscopic descriptions, based on large taxonomic groups or ecological functions, are markedly stable across systems and over time~\cite{Louca2016,Goldford2018}.
-It remains to be seen whether this macroscopic stability has other causes (e.g. physico-chemical constraints or simple aggregation effects) or truly results from species-level disorder damping ecosystem-level dynamics, and why this stabilizing mechanism might not already act at species level from sub-species disorder.
+Our study raises a fundamental question: what is the scale of aggregation most relevant for addressing stability?
+Indeed, disorder has long been known to have a destabilizing effect on microscopic dynamics~\cite{May1972} through the FP/AF transition.
+However, this transition is asynchronous and does not generate macroscopic fluctuations beyond finite-size effects.
+Thus, only synchronous transitions are relevant for macroscopic fluctuations, and we have shown that, for these, disorder can have a stabilizing effect.
+This is particularly relevant in ecology.
+When the functioning and resilience of an ecological community depends on the stability of a few macroscopic observables such as the abundance of functional groups \cite{tikhonov2021}, our model suggests that fine-grained heterogeneity could make communities more robust.
+On the contrary, we expect ecosystems whose function depends on a small set of species (so-called 'keystone' \cite{Doak}) to be fragile to heterogeneity-induced extinctions.
+Recently, high-throughput methods for acquiring data on ecological and especially microbial communities have revealed ubiquitous fluctuations and heterogeneity at species and sub-species levels~\cite{grilli2020macroecological,martin-platero,rogers2023,Gore2022}.
+Yet, more macroscopic descriptions, based on large taxonomic groups or ecological functions, are markedly stable across systems and over time~\cite{Louca2016,Goldford2018,fuhrman,mutshinda}.
+It remains to be seen whether this macroscopic stability has other causes (e.g. physico-chemical constraints or simple aggregation effects) or truly results from species-level disorder damping ecosystem-level dynamics.

-While our mathematical analysis only captures local transitions to and from a fixed point, the qualitative intuition of the stabilizing mechanism seems to hold more generally: for instance, the 4-group system in Fig.~\ref{fig:fig2} switches from chaos to cycles before the fixed point is stabilized.
-Understanding these transitions analytically provides a theoretical challenge that we believe is worth addressing in the future.
+Our results demonstrate that, in order to understand the dynamics of a complex system, it is useful to discern its behaviour at different levels of description simultaneously.
+If this may be difficult in many practical situations, microbial communities -- where the dynamics can be assessed at the level of functional groups, but also down to the strain level~\cite{goyal2022interactions, desai} -- offer a particularly attractive opportunity for determining what kind of heterogeneity-induced transitions are most relevant for real systems.